lusandaluhlabo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10: Script that deletes all the regular files (not directories) with a .js extension
 11: Script that counts the number of directories and sub-directories in the current directory
 12: Script that displays the 10 newest files in the current directory
+13: Script that takes a list of words as input and prints only words that appear exactly once